kushaldev75/Bertelsmann-Arvato-Customer-Segmentation/README.md

 ---

 **Disclaimer**: the dataset is private and can not be shared as stated by Udacity's rules.
+I personally took it from other people repositories which provided it under MIT License.